 - Now it’s time for 3-D Secure 2.0!
 At this point, the merchant is prompted with a push notification or pop-up to provide an additional authentication factor: a fingerprint, a facial scan, or a PIN code.

 That’s it! 🙌

 Furthermore, 3-D Secure 2.0 allows for an exchange of rich data (e.g. geolocation, previous purchases, the device being used) between the merchant and issuer.
 This reduces the level of fraudulent usage risk to the issuer and increases the likelihood of the payment being authorized.

 Convenience and security as a service

 Nowadays, with the plethora of similar services and products on the market, the best way for companies to distinguish themselves from the competition is by creating a seamless, enjoyable, and safe customer experience.
 By eliminating as many potential obstacles and security vulnerabilities as possible, companies can offer a comfortable and safe online shopping environment.
-This is not only in the best interest of customers, it’s also essential for sustaining growth and longevity in a competitive market.
+Secure authentication is always an advantage here too.
+This is not only in the best interest of customers.
+It’s also essential for sustaining growth and longevity in a competitive market.